maelle/simplymaelle/content/post/2024-02-08-producing-oss-first-edition-karl-fogel/index.md

 Besides, it was nice to think of some things GitHub has, like discussions board, in general terms.

-## The Pompei projects :volcano:
+## The Pompeii projects :volcano:

 In the introduction, the author says it's hard to define failures of open-source projects because often the project quietly dies.

 > "There may be a moment when a final change is made to the project, but those who made it usually didn't know at the time that it was the last one."

-When visiting old repositories, I regularly have the impression I am visiting a less dramatic version of Pompei.
+When visiting old repositories, I regularly have the impression I am visiting a less dramatic version of Pompeii.

 At rOpenSci, we strive to [explicitly archive abandoned or retired packages](https://devdevguide.netlify.app/maintenance_evolution#archivalguidance).